johncms/johncms/README.md

 ## System requirements

-- PHP 8.0 and higher
+- PHP 8.1 and higher
 - MySQL 5.7
 - PHP configured to use MySQL Native Driver (mysqlnd)
-- .htaccess support
+- .htaccess support or any server configured to forward requests to **/public/index.php**

 ## Installation